brendankellyODG/opendatagroup.github.io/Getting Started/Data Pipeline Integration/index.md

     }
 ```

-We are going to be walking through some examples of utilizing streams, but first let us cover how to build them and add them to FastScore.
-We add streams to FastScore using the following [CLI](https://opendatagroup.github.io/Reference/FastScore%20CLI/) command:
+We are going to be walking through some examples of utilizing streams, but first let us cover how to build them and add them to ModelOp Center.
+We add streams to ModelOp Center using the following [CLI](https://opendatagroup.github.io/Reference/ModelOp%20Center%20CLI/) command:

 ```bash
 fastscore stream add <stream-name> <stream-descriptor-file>